 To check your SPF/DKIM setting, you can use G Suite toolbox Check MX.
 Enter your domain and it will check all your settings.
 If you find any issue, please fix it.

 It is also a good idea to have a dedicated IP address for sending emails in MailChimp/Sendgrid.
-Otherwise, your emails are sent from shared servers (therefore shared IP) and therefore may suffer from poor reputation of these IP addresses.
+Otherwise, shared servers send marketing emails.
+And, they may suffer from poor reputation of these IP addresses.
 Having your dedicated IP ensures that you are only as good or as bad as your own emails that you send.

 Now, the most important thing is to also ensure that your email addresses are clean.
 If there are emails in your list that are either bouncing, it will cause a bad reputation to your domain.
 So, ensure that you remove such invalid emails from your list before you start sending large campaigns.